$3

 Tip:

 His strength is in communicating difficult ideas and jargon.
-His clients are typically experts, publishers, or business-people with products or service to market.
+His clients are typically experts, publishers, or business people with products or services to market.

 He has no wives, no kids, no pets, and no Pokémon.
 However, he does have a lot of books.